gilesknap/IaC-at-home/nas/03-maas/RaspiMASS.md

 ![alt text](images/new.png)

 You can now click on the new machine and see a summary.
-Then go to the settings Tab an set Power Configuration to Manual.
+Go to the machine Configuration Tab an set Power Configuration to Manual.
 Use the Take Action button to choose the Test command.

 IMPORTANT: Select the tick box 'Allow SSH access and prevent machine powering off'

 You will now need to manually power cycle the Pi to kick off this process.

+Note that if you are seeing the console output of the machine then you will see `reached cloud init target`.
+When you see this and MAAS UI shows status 'Ready' you should power cycle the machine.
+Clearly this would be smoother if some kind of remote power was added to the setup.

 You can now watch progress in the Logs tab.
 When you see the this message, It is time to do another power cycle.
 Eventually you should see the logs say: